Denny Crum

-As the head coach at U of L, Crum is widely credited with pioneering the now-common strategy of scheduling tough non-conference match-ups early in the season in order to prepare his teams for March's NCAA tournament, where one defeat ends the season.
-Crum's prolific post-season play and calm demeanor earned him the monikers "Mr. March" and his most well-known nickname, "Cool Hand Luke."
+Crum played college ball for the UCLA Bruins under head coach John Wooden.
+He was later an assistant under Wooden, and the Bruins won a national championship in each of his three seasons on the staff.
+As the head coach at Louisville, Crum was widely credited with pioneering the now-common strategy of scheduling tough non-conference match-ups early in the season in order to prepare his teams for March's NCAA tournament, where one defeat ends the season.
+Crum's prolific post-season play and calm demeanor earned him the monikers "Mr. March" and his most well-known nickname, "Cool Hand Luke".

 Playing career

-Denzel Edwin Crum was born in San Fernando, California.
-From 1954 to 1956, Crum played basketball at Los Angeles Pierce College.
-In 1956, he transferred to UCLA to play for John Wooden.
-While at UCLA, Crum was honored with the Irv Pohlmeyer Memorial Trophy for outstanding first-year varsity player.
+Denzel Edwin Crum was born in San Fernando, California, in Los Angeles County.
+After graduating from San Fernando High School in 1955, he played basketball at Los Angeles Pierce College from 1955 to 1957, averaging 27 points per game in his first season.
+He then transferred to the University of California, Los Angeles (UCLA), to play for the UCLA Bruins.
+Playing as a guard at UCLA (1957–1959), Crum averaged seven points per game.
+He was honored with the Irv Pohlmeyer Memorial Trophy for outstanding first-year varsity player.
 He also received the Bruin Bench Award for most improved player the following year.
+The Bruins went 38–14 in his two seasons.